The singular Hitchin fibration, cameral data, and representation theory: Introduction

 We describe the restriction of the Hitchin fibration to the locus $\mathcal M^d$ parametrising $G$-Higgs bundles whose Higgs field has constant fixed centraliser dimension $d \in \mathbb{N}$.
 If $d$ is equal to the rank $r$ of $G$, then $\mathcal M^d$ is the locus of regular $G$-Higgs bundles, but, if $d> r$, $\mathcal M^d$ is contained deeply in the singular locus of the fibration.
 Nonetheless, the condition on the centraliser dimension ensures that the geometry of the Hitchin fibration on $\mathcal M^d$ can be studied via the geometry of the adjoint action of $G$ on its Lie algebra.
 We show under mild conditions that $\mathcal M^d$ has a non-abelian structure providing a new example of a generalised Hitchin fibration.

-If $G$ is a classical group, we also give a partial cameral description for the Hitchin fibration on the locus in $\mathcal M^d$ of generically semisimple $G$-Higgs bundles.
+We also give a partial cameral description for the Hitchin fibration over certain components of $\mathcal M^d$; if $G$ is classical, this description applies over the locus of generically semisimple $G$-Higgs bundles in $\mathcal M^d$.
 The cameral data correspond to points in an abelian fibration which defines an ``abelianisation'' of the non-abelian structure on $\mathcal M^d$.
-In the examples we have calculated, this abelianised fibration can itself be described as a Hitchin fibration, up to a finite quotient.
 As an application, we give a uniform cameral description for the abelian part of the Hitchin fibration associated to an arbitrary real group, extending the description in the quasi-split case.

+In the examples we have calculated, the abelianised fibration can itself be described as a Hitchin fibration, up to a finite quotient.
+Moreover, in these examples, the abelianisation map extends to describe factorisations of full singular Hitchin fibres; we anticipate that this will allow properties of singular fibres to be lifted from the properties of the abelianised fibres.

 As part of the local theory required to describe $\mathcal M^d$, we have proven auxiliary results on the geometry and Grothendieck-Springer theory of sheets.
 We have also observed explicit connections between the geometry of $\mathcal M^d$ and the representation theory of the Lie algebra of $G$ via the orbit method; as a corollary we show that two apparently distinct notions of multiplicity that arise in the latter context satisfy an asymptotic relationship.
 Since these results may be of separate interest, we have collated them in Section \ref{AdjointQuotientKatsyloscn}, and it is intended that this may be read largely independently from the rest of the paper.